What Is Bitcoin Cash?

 Basically, BTC and BCH are now considered two individual cryptocurrencies, although they originated from the same ledger (before the fork).

 For traders interested in trading CFDs on cryptocurrencies, why not consider trading Bitcoin Cash CFDs on the world's most popular trading platform? - MetaTrader.
-Unlock the true power of this platform with Admirals' MetaTrader Supreme Edition plugin for MetaTrader 4 (MT4) and MetaTrader 5 (MT5) – featuring 60+ exclusive trading tools.
+Unlock the true power of this platform with Admiral Markets' MetaTrader Supreme Edition plugin for MetaTrader 4 (MT4) and MetaTrader 5 (MT5) – featuring 60+ exclusive trading tools.

 Why Did the Bitcoin Hard Fork Happen?